MiguelMarimba/twrpform52/README.md

 # TWRP for M52 5g

-this version of TWRP that i do, i do for Samsung Galaxy M52 5g
+this version of TWRP I made for Samsung Galaxy M52 5g

 i can't upload twrp here, so i upload in google drive: